Service areas are additional locations outside of their immediate geographical location that members would like to be listed in search results for.

 How do Service Areas work?

-There are 5 types of locations that can act as service areas (with alternate name used in some countries in parenthesis):
+There are 5 types of locations that can act as service areas (with the alternate names used in some countries in parenthesis):

 - States (provinces)